Zion National Park with Kids: 8 Easy Hikes + Tips

 Celine Brewer, of FamilyCanTravel.com, hikes the Watchman Trail with her kids while on a family trip to Zion National Park.

-Are you tired of the huge Zion shuttle bus lines?
+Are you tired of waiting in the huge lines for the Zion shuttle bus?
 Enjoy a good laugh as you walk right on past the Zion shuttle lineup on your way to the Watchman Trail, one of our favorite kid-friendly Zion National Park hikes.

-The Watchman Trail conveniently begins at the Visitor Center, follows the Virgin River for a while, before ascending one of the canyon walls to a plateau where you will enjoy outstanding views of the Zion Canyon below.
+The Watchman Trail conveniently begins at the Visitor Center, follows the Virgin River for a while before climbing one of the canyon walls to a plateau where you will enjoy outstanding views of the Zion Canyon below.

 The plateau on the Watchman Trail is one of the best spots in Zion to see a majestic California Condor, the largest flying land bird in North America.